Dr. V.K. Saraswat

 Pro Vice-Chancellor, SRM University AP

 Prof. Narayana Rao has published more than 150 research papers in highly reputed international journals and 34 students were awarded their Ph.D degrees under his research supervision.
-He has been highly recognized for his scientific contribution and has received the most coveted awards including Sir.
+He has received Sir.
 C.V.
 Raman award for outstanding contribution to Physical Sciences by UGC, K.R.
-Ramanathan award for outstanding contributions to Atmospheric Sciences, He has been twice awarded by the Hon’ble Prime Minister of India: First in 1996, he was awarded for excellence in the field of Space Science and Applications, and then in 2011, he was given the S.S.
-Bhatnagar Memorial Award (ISCA).
+Ramanathan award for outstanding contributions to Atmospheric Sciences, awarded twice by the Hon’ble Prime Minister of India: for excellence in the field of Space Science and Applications (1996), and awarded S.S.
+Bhatnagar Memorial Award (ISCA) in 2011.